fauzymadani/salut/README.md

 Please note, that `salut` will not display links or ascii art if the terminal is to small.

+#### Flags
+- `--quick-tap`
+  When enabled, salut will only listen to one key press before quitting.
+This way, you can skip the prefix and press a key to immediately launch any command you want.

 ### The name
 The name of `salut` comes from the french "salut", which means "Hi".
 It is pronouced without the t in the end.